Aaron Schobel

-Aaron Ross Schobel (/ˈʃoʊbəl/; born September 1, 1977) is a former American football defensive end for the Buffalo Bills of the National Football League (NFL).
-Schobel played college football for Texas Christian University (TCU).
-He was drafted by the Buffalo Bills in the second round (46th overall) of the 2001 NFL Draft, and he played his entire nine-season career for the Bills.
+Aaron Ross Schobel (/ˈʃoʊbəl/; born September 1, 1977) is an American former professional football player who was a defensive end for the Buffalo Bills of the National Football League (NFL).
+Schobel played college football for the TCU Horned Frogs.
+He was selected by Buffalo in the second round (46th overall) of the 2001 NFL draft, and he played his entire nine-season career for the Bills.
 Schobel is notable for recording more sacks of New England Patriots quarterback Tom Brady than any other NFL player.

-High school career
+Early life

 Schobel attended Columbus High School.
 While there, he was a two-time All-District-22-3A selection, at both tight end and outside linebacker.
 As a senior, he had 105 tackles and during his final two years, he posted 70 receptions for 1,299 yards (18.55 yards per rec. avg.).

 College career

 Aaron attended Texas Christian University, where he played for the TCU Horned Frogs football team from 1997 to 2000.
 He received first-team All-Western Athletic Conference (WAC) honors in 1999 and 2000, and was the WAC Defensive Player of the Year as a senior in 2000.